jhern31627/bank_mkt/README.md

 - **Category 3: Contact and Campaign Volume**

 SQL queries were used to categories age groups and analyze trends in call times and peak months [link](https://github.com/jhern31627/bank_mkt/blob/601a5cd9396b033d34e7c77debaeda286579f35a/bank_mkt.sql).
+Dashboard used to report exploraitiry analysis of demographics and call times [link]
 # Data Structure & Initial Checks

 The main dataset consist of 1 table and 2 reference tables .
 First table contains the core campaign data, reference table 1 displays clients job types and reference table 2 showcases clients highest level of education